PrakharChaturvedi/Obsidian/The Vault/Programming/Flutter/Dart basics.md

 	- Null :
 	- 	Dart also has a `null` type that represents an absence of value.
 You can 		          explicitly declare a variable as nullable.
-	- String? name = null; // Nullable type, can hold null
+	- String? name = null; // Nullable type, can hold null Dynamic types :
+	- Dart also provides a `dynamic` type, which means the type of the variable can be anything.
+It is not type-safe, and it can change at runtime.
+    - dynamic variable = 10;
+      variable = "Hello"; // Variable now holds a String
 ```